This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Tomb of Ka-gmni

-The decorations in the first chamber show scenes depicting fishing and fowling.
 However, what caught my attention were splendid depictions of birds and animals.
 Make sure not to miss the beautiful reliefs of offerings bearers.

 Tomb of Ka-gmni

 Saqqara site is open daily for visitors.
 In the summer (May through August), Saqqara is open from 8 am till 5 pm.
-During the winter months (September through April), it is open from 8 am till 4 pm.
+During the winter months (September through April), it is open from 8 am to 4 pm.

 The cost of the entrance ticket is 180 EGP.
 The entrance ticket covers both, the Saqqara Archaeological Site and the Imhotep Museum.